AndyJasonowicz-IPHC/fst-gl/README.md

 to remove library run ```nim clean```

-HTSlib needs to be accesablle on $LD_LIBRARY_PATH but this can cause problems if it is installed in a conda env becasue it may cause conflicts with system gcc and libstdc++.
+HTSlib needs to be accessible on $LD_LIBRARY_PATH but this can cause problems if it is installed in a conda env becasue it may cause conflicts with system gcc and libstdc++.
 Here is one solution to this.
 ```bash